1. Identity of the controller and contact details of our Data Protection Officer

 Art.
 21 GDPR – Right to object

-In such case, we shall no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing, which override your interests, rights and freedoms or where the processing is necessary for the establishment, exercise or defence of legal claims.
+In such cases, we shall no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing, which override your interests, rights, and freedoms or where the processing is necessary for the establishment, exercise, or defence of legal claims.

 Where personal data are processed for direct marketing purposes, you shall have the right to object at any time for such marketing, which includes profiling to the extent that it is related to such direct marketing.